openpracticelibrary/openpracticelibrary/content/practice/team-spaces.md

 ## Aesthetics

 * ‘Unfinished’ space (exposed cabling, exposed walls, etc) provides a new and different aesthetic that feels different than a corporate space, and implies that we are building new prototypes.
-* Avoid excessive use of corporate logos, branding, and color schemes.
-We specifically created a new color scheme for Labs that was different, to imply that we are operating differently than our typical work areas, encouraging creative thinking
+* Consider avoiding the excessive use of corporate logos, branding, and color schemes.
+We specifically created a new color scheme for our space that did not match the corporate aesthetic, to imply that we are operating differently than our typical work areas, and to encourage creative thinking

 ## Other Nice-to-Haves